alrocar/opendatasets/README.md

 Fork this repo and add urls or scripts to download open data of your city.
 Edit the README.md to link your repo and make a pull request.

-Please don't add your datasets directly to this repository.
+Please don't add your datasets directly to this repository to preserve Github disk quota (~1GB/repo)